 Each Sub-Fund may, subject to the conditions and within the limits laid down in the 2010 Law and any present or future related Luxembourg laws or implementing regulations, circulars and CSSF positions (the "Regulations"), invest in financial derivative instruments for hedging purposes, investment purposes or efficient portfolio management purposes as disclosed for each Sub-Fund in the Sub-Fund Particulars.
 Financial derivative instruments may include, but are not limited to, futures, forwards, options, swaps (including, but not limited to, Total Return Swaps, credit and credit-default, interest rate and inflation swaps), swaptions and forward foreign currency contracts.
-New financial derivative instruments may be developed which may be suitable for use by the Company and the Company may employ such financial derivative instruments in accordance with the Regulations and collateral received will be according to its collateral policy.
+New financial derivative instruments in accordance with the Regulations and collateral received will be according to its collateral policy.